tajpouria/aws-solutions-architect-hands-on/README.md

 - [] Enable public VPC flow logs and store the logs in a S3 bucket.
 Capture the flow logs for a public instance.
 [Query Amazon VPC flow logs](https://docs.aws.amazon.com/athena/latest/ug/vpc-flow-logs.html) using Athena.
 - [] Create an egress-only internet gateway.
 Add a routing rule to route all the outgoing IPv6 requests (`::/0`) to egress-only gateway.

+CloudWatch and CloudTrail

+- [] Launch an EC2 instance and monitor its default metrics in CloudWatch dashboard.
+- []

 ## Resources

 - [Stephane Maarek](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/)